mdschulz1973/Unit-1-Homework-Assignment-FinTech-Case-Study/CaseStudy - body.md

 * Which technologies are they currently using, and how are they implementing them?
-The exchange itself uses blockchain, encryption, multisig transactions, hot and cold storage wallets and two factor authentication.
+The exchange itself uses blockchain, encryption, multisig transactions, air-gapped cold storage wallets and two factor authentication.
 A software development and security team writes and develop all of their own software.
 They are not forthcoming regarding the specific technology they use because of the security risk they would be taking if it was disclosed.

 ## Landscape:

+* Crypto exchanges have begun offering futures, derivatives and options on currencies much like traditional financial institutions.

 * Kraken Financial is the first toe in the waters of traditional depository banking made by the crypto exchanges.

-* Crypto exchanges have begun offering futures, derivatives and options on currencies.

 * Avanti Financial Group, headed by Wall Street veteran Caitlin Long.
 It is likely others are applying for SPDI status in Wyoming but there is no official list of applicants online.
 It's safe to assume that the TBTF banks are watching this sector carefully and will get in if they believe there is money to be made here.
 Because SPDI are not able to lend money in any way, the TBTF banks are not seeing much benefit.